cnio-bu/bollito/tutorials/pbmc/README.md

 1. **First execution - Single-cell QC filtering parameters**:
 A first execution would allow us setting the values for the filtering rule "seurat_postqc".
 Once the pipeline has completed both the "seurat_preqc" and the "seurat_postqc" steps, the user should take a look at the QC plots and choose the proper filtering values (later explained).
 After setting these filters in the configuration file, the user should remove the previous seurat_postqc outputs (just the ones found in these specific folders) in order to repeat the single-cell QC.

-In order to run the pipeline until the normalization step we use the "until" parameter from Snakemake.
+In order to run the pipeline until the normalization step (not included) we use the "until" parameter from Snakemake:

-`snakemake --use-conda -j N --until normalized_expression_matrix`
+`snakemake --use-conda -j N --until qc_expression_matrix`

 2. **Second execution - Single-cell normalization parameters parameters**: